apache/superset/CONTRIBUTING.md

 You can follow the same instructions as in the docker-compose.
 Enter the pod and install the required library and packages; gdb, netstat and debugpy.

-Often in a kuernetes environment nodes are not addressable from outside the cluster.
-VSCode will thus be unable to remotely connect to port 5678 on a kubernetes node.
+Often in a Kubernetes environment nodes are not addressable from outside the cluster.
+VSCode will thus be unable to remotely connect to port 5678 on a Kubernetes node.
 In order to do this you need to create a tunnel that port forwards 5678 to your local machine.

 ```
 kubectl port-forward  pod/superset-<some random id> 5678:5678